 Build sufficient capacity for future waste generation, the recovery of materials at their highest value and incentivise a reduction in the total material generated.

-Sustainably finance waste management in the Rangitikei District.
+Sustainably finance waste management in the Rangitīkei District.

-2030 Targets Reduce the amount of Reduce the amount of Reduce the biogenic material entering the material that needs methane emissions waste management final disposal, by 30 per from waste, by at least system, by 10 per cent cent per person.
-30 per cent. per person.
+Reduce the amount of material entering the waste management system, by 10 per cent per person.

+Reduce the amount of material that needs final disposal, by 30 per cent per person.